Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum: Evolution of PGWs across the smoother transition

 where we have used the expressions for the Airy functions given above.
 Then, if we use Eq.~\eqref{eq:dzdeta} and the expression for $\tau_\mathrm{e}$ [see Eq.~\eqref{eq:tau-e}], it is easy to establish that

 where $\varepsilon=\pm 1$ depending on the value of the equation-of-state parameter $w$ in the subsequent epoch [cf. Eq.~\eqref{eq:varepsilon}].
-(Recall that $\varepsilon=-1$ in the case of transition to a radiation dominated epoch.)
+(Recall that $\varepsilon=-1$ in the case of transition to a radiation-dominated epoch.)
 Finally, on using the expressions~\eqref{eq:Wronskiantransition} for the Wronskian and the inflationary mode function~\eqref{eq:modeT}, we find that the coefficient $B_1$ can be written as

 where the quantities $({\cal P}_{\mathrm{s}1},{\cal P}_{\mathrm{c}1})$ are given by

 We should stress that that the result~\eqref{eq:exactB1} for $B_1$ is exact.
 Since

 the quantity $B_1/A_{k}$ is in fact a function only of~$y_\mathrm{e}$.
 Moreover, note that the coefficients ${\cal P}_{\mathrm{c}1}$ and ${\cal P}_{\mathrm{s}1}$, which multiply the cosine and sine functions, involve sums of negative powers of~$y_\mathrm{e}$.
 Hence, they are easy to calculate at any order in the inverse powers of $y_\mathrm{e}$, which is exactly what is needed in order to evaluate $B_1$ in the small scale limit.
 We find that, in the limit $y_{\e}\gg 1$, the quantities~$({\cal P}_{\mathrm{s}1},{\cal P}_{\mathrm{c}1})$ can be expressed as